rivtiding/rivtiding/README.md

 15 , december 19

-im homeschool so im on ponytown 50% of the time
+im homeschooled so im on ponytown 50% of the time

 C+H heavily enc even if im with friends,, i luv cuddling